-worker codes for Sections 1 and 2 Code Work Hired to Do CRC P, NURSERY AND GREENHOUSE WORKERS 11 Agricultural Equipment Operators - Crop, Nursery and Greenhouse: Drive and control farm equipment to till soil and to plant, cultivate, and harvest crops.
+Code Work Hired to Do CRO DP, NURSERY AND GREENHOUSE WORKERS 11 Agricultural Equipment Operators - Crop, Nursery and Greenhouse: Drive and control farm equipment to till soil and to plant, cultivate, and harvest crops.
 12 Farmworkers - Crop, Nursery and Greenhouse: Manually plant, cultivate, and harvest vegetables, fruits, nuts, horticultural specialties, field crops, Christmas trees and short rotation woody crops.
 Use hand tools, such as shovels, trowels, hoes, tampers, pruning hooks, shears, and knives.
-Duties may include tilling soil and applying fertilizers; transplanting, weeding, thinning, or pruning crops; applying pesticides; or cleaning, grading, sorting, packing, and loading harvested products.
-May construct trellises, repair fences and farm buildings, or participate in irrigation activities.
+Duties may include tilling soil and applying fertilizers transplanting, weeding, thinning, or pruning crops; applying pesticides; or cleaning, grading, sorting, packing, and loading harvested products.
+Ma construct trellises, repair fences and farm buildings, or participate in irrigation activities.
 13 Graders And Sorters - Crop, Nursery and Greenhouse Products: Grade, sort, or classify agricultural crops by size, weight, color or condition.
 14 Hand Packers And Packagers - Crop, Nursery and Greenhouse Products: Pack or package by hand a wide variety of products and materials.
-15 All Other Field Workers: Specify: LIVE STOCK WORKERS 20 Agricultural Equipment Operators - Farm, Ranch, and Aquacultural Animals: Drive and control heavy farm equipment while attending to live farm, ranch, or aquacultural animals and in harvest of unprocessed animal products.
+15 All Other Field Workers: Specify: All agricultural workers working with crops, nursery or greenhouse products not included in codes 11-14.
+LIV ESTOCK WORKERS 20 Agricultural Equipment Operators - Farm, Ranch, and Aquacultural Animals: Drive and control heavy farm equipment while attending to live farm, ranch, or aquacultural animals and in harvest of unprocessed animal products.
 21 Farmworkers - Farm, Ranch, and Aquacultural Animals: Attend to live farm, ranch, or aquacultural animals including cattle, sheep, swine, goats, horses and other equines, poultry, finfish, shellfish, and bees.
 Duties may include feeding, watering, herding, milking, grazing, castrating, branding, de-beaking, weighing, catching, and loading animals.
 May conduct simple exams; maintain records; assist in births; and administer medications, vaccinations, or insecticides.
 May clean and maintain animal housing areas.
 22 Graders And Sorters - Farm, Ranch, and Aquacultural Animal Products: Grade, sort, or classify unprocessed food and other agricultural products by size, weight, color, or condition.
 23 Hand Packers And Packagers - Farm, Ranch and Aquacultural Animal Products: Pack or package by hand a wide variety of products and materials.
-24 All Other Livestock Workers: Specify: SUP ERVISORS 31 Farmers, Ranchers and Other Agricultural Managers: Plan, direct, or coordinate the management or operation of farms, ranches, greenhouses, aquacultural operations, nurseries, tree farms, or other agricultural establishments.
+24 All Other Livestock Workers: Specify: All agricultural workers working with farm, ranch and aquacultural animals or products not included in codes 20 - 23.
+SUF PERVISORS 31 Farmers, Ranchers and Other Agricultural Managers: Plan, direct, or coordinate the management or operation of farms, ranches, greenhouses, aquacultural operations, nurseries, tree farms, or other agricultural establishments.
 32 First-Line Supervisors of Farm Workers: Directly supervise and coordinate the activities of agricultural, aquacultural, and related workers.
-OTH ER WORKERS 41 Agricultural Inspectors: Inspect agricultural commodities, processing equipment and facilities, and aquacultural operations, to ensure compliance with regulations and laws governing health, quality, and safety.
+OTH 41 Agricultural Inspectors: Inspect agricultural commodities, processing equipment and facilities, and aquacultural operations, to ensure compliance with regulations and laws governing health, quality, and safety.
 42 Animal Breeders: Select and breed animals according to their genealogy, characteristics, and offspring.
-43 Pesticide Handlers and Sprayers: Mix or apply pesticides, herbicides, fungicides, or insecticides through sprays, dusts, vapors, soil incorporation, or chemical application to all crops including nursery and greenhouse products and facilities, and livestock, and livestock facilities.
+43 Pesticide Handlers and Sprayers: Mix or apply pesticides, herbicides, fungicides, or insecticides through sprays, dusts, vapors, soil incorporation, or chemical application to all crop including nursery and greenhouse products and facilities, and livestock, and livestock facilities.
 Usually requires specific training and state or federal certification.
 Excludes pilots who dust or spray crops from aircraft.
 44 Any Other Worker Not Listed Above: Specify: Including, but not limited to, mechanics, shop workers, truck drivers, accountants, bookkeepers and office workers.
-Excluding contract and custom workers, retail workers, and "value-added" workers.
+Excluding contract and custor